Public transport: Metro 3 suspended (EUR 4.76bn), STIB under pressure

 STIB investment plan

-The STIB's multi-year investment plan cannot be renewed or adapted: only prior commitments are being executed.
+The STIB's multi-year investment plan could not be renewed or adapted: only prior commitments were being executed.
+The new government has announced structural savings for STIB.

 New lines and frequencies

-No decisions can be taken on creating new bus or tram lines, nor on increasing service frequencies.
+No decisions could be taken on creating new bus or tram lines, nor on increasing service frequencies.
+A new mobility plan succeeding Good Move has been announced.

 Fares and accessibility

-Decisions on social fares and network accessibility measures cannot be taken.
+Decisions on social fares and network accessibility measures could not be taken.
+Preferential youth/senior fares are maintained under the new agreement.

 What continues